Emergence of Cascading Flat Bands in Breathing Superlattices

-We now consider all-dielectric PhCSs consisting of 1D lattice of meta-gratings as the photonic realization of the proposed model at $N=14$.
+\textit{Photonic flat bands.—}We now consider all-dielectric PhCSs consisting of 1D lattice of free-standing meta-gratings as the photonic realization of the proposed model.
 To realize breathing hoppings, the strip widths in different sub-lattices are assumed to be $d_{1}=\kappa a_1$ and $d_{2}=\kappa a_2$.
-Fig. \ref{fig:bandstructure}(a) presents the band structures for the TM polarization, which are numerically calculated by the guided mode expansion (GME) method \cite{RN332}.
+Fig. \ref{fig:bandstructure}(a, b) present the band structures numerically calculated by the guided mode expansion (GME) method \cite{RN332}.
 Here, the structural parameters are $a_0=190$ $nm$, $\kappa=0.6$, $h=144$ $nm$, $\delta = 0.06$.
-The permittivity of the dielectric material is $\varepsilon_m=7.022$ ($\mathrm{TiO}_2$).
-As shown in the figure, two flat bands are observed with bandwidths of $0.2$ and $2$ $nm$, which agree with TB and CM.
-The electric fields at $\Gamma$ shown in Fig. \ref{fig:bandstructure}(c, d) are strongly confined to the shrunken region, with no node (lower band) and one node (higher band).
-Similar field distributions are observed for other $k$ points (see Supplementary Fig. S8), suggesting similar features as LLs for the 2D electron gas in an external magnetic field.
+The permittivity of the dielectric is $\varepsilon_m=7.022$ ($\mathrm{TiO}_2$).
+As shown in the figure, a pair of flat bands are observed, which agree with TB and CM.
+The electric and magnetic fields at $\Gamma$ shown in Fig. \ref{fig:bandstructure}(d, g) (see Fig. S8 in Supplementary \cite{SI} for other $k$ points) are strongly localized in the shrunken region with no (lower band) and one (higher band) node.